ManikantachariC/salesforce-smart-case-routing/README.md

-# Salesforce Smart Case Routing 🚀
 # Problem Statement
 In traditional customer support systems, all incoming cases are routed manually or using simple rules (such as based on keywords or customer type).
 This approach has several problems:
   - **High-priority or negative cases may be delayed**, as they are not automatically identified.
   - **Manual routing increases workload** for managers and support leads.
   - **Customer dissatisfaction** grows when urgent cases are not resolved quickly.
 Organizations need a **smart, automated, and scalable solution** to:
     - Detect **customer sentiment** (Positive, Neutral, Negative) from case descriptions.
     - Assign urgent/negative cases to the **right team** immediately.
     - Provide **real-time visibility** into sentiment and priority trends for managers.

 ---